 Alcohol Permits are a key component of a profitable cafe or restaurant.
-If you own a café or restaurant in Los Angeles and do not serve alcohol, you may be missing out on a very profitable component of your business.
+If you own a café or restaurant and do not serve alcohol, you may be missing out on a very profitable component of your business.

 Permit Place removes these annoyances by taking you out of the equation and managing the alcohol permitting process on your behalf.
-We will solve any difficulties that arise for your project specifically, with your input along the way, and expedite the permitting timeline as a bonus providing you the easiest alcohol permitting service in California or Washington.
+We will solve any difficulties that arise regarding alcohol permits for your project specifically, with your input along the way, and expedite the permitting timeline as a bonus providing you the easiest alcohol permitting service in the following states:

 In addition, you will need a local zoning permit required by your local municipality.
 These permits are most often called Conditional Use Permits (CUP) and, although the CUP process may occur concurrently with the state process, it is different than a liquor license.